frostbrosracing/Neural_Network_Charity_Analyisis/README.md

 * The third model's accuracy once again improved slightly on the training data to 74.499% but deteriorated slightly in the test data to 72.513%.
 Also, the loss increased to 61.436%.
 * The final model's accuracy on the test data was only 73.492% with 56.929% loss.
 The negligible improvement in the final model's accuracy, despite the significant efforts and computational power needed to achive those results does not justify the additional input required for it's attainment.

+In an attempt to make a recommendation for a different model that might have improved accuracy for solving this classification problem, I tested with a Random Forest Classifier with an Easy Ensemble AdaBoost and was also unable to achieve the target accuracy.